 The risers feature a foot operated accelerator system with ball bearing pulleys for easy, comfortable high speed cruising.
-Maximum speed is achieved with the trimmers completely released and the speed bar fully accelerated (pulleys overlapped) but be careful, at this speed the wing is very fast and should only be used in calm conditions and with sufficient altitude.
+Maximum speed is achieved with the trimmers set to the green line and the speed bar fully accelerated (pulleys overlapped) but be careful, at this speed the wing is very fast and should only be used in calm conditions and with sufficient altitude.